tomalaforge/angular-challenges/docs/src/content/docs/challenges/angular/46-simple-animations.md

 ## Constraints

-Don't use any CSS and utilize Angular's integrated `@angular/animations` API.
+- Don't use any CSS and utilize Angular's integrated `@angular/animations` API.
+- Don't trigger the animations with a button like in the examples, rather when the user enter or reload the page.

 ### Level 1